biozal/cbmobile-inventory-android-compose/README.md

 # Getting Started

-For full docuemntation on this application, please see the this repos [Wiki](https://github.com/biozal/cbmobile-inventory-android-compose/wiki).
+For full docuemntation on this application, please see the repo [Wiki](https://github.com/biozal/cbmobile-inventory-android-compose/wiki).

 ## Pre-requisites